Nature of Business and Basis of Presentation

 Appliance Recycling Centers of America, Inc. and subsidiaries (“we,” the “Company” or “ARCA”) are in the business of providing turnkey appliance recycling and replacement services for electric utilities and other sponsors of energy efficiency programs.
 We also sell new major household appliances through a chain of Company-owned stores under the name ApplianceSmart®.
 In addition, we have a 50% interest in a joint venture operating under the name ARCA Advanced Processing, LLC (“AAP”), which recycles appliances from twelve states in the Northeast and Mid-Atlantic regions of the United States for General Electric Company (“GE”) acting through its GE Appliances business component.
 These appliances include units manufactured by GE as well as by other manufacturers.

-The accompanying balance sheet as of January 2, 2016, which has been derived from audited consolidated financial statements, and the unaudited consolidated financial statements have been prepared by the Company in accordance with generally accepted accounting principles (“GAAP”) in the United States of America for interim financial information and Article 8 of Regulation S-X promulgated by the United States Securities and Exchange Commission (the “SEC”).
+The accompanying consolidated financial statements of the Company are unaudited and have been prepared in accordance with generally accepted accounting principles (“GAAP”) in the United States of America for interim financial information and Article 8 of Regulation S-X promulgated by the United States Securities and Exchange Commission (the “SEC”).
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, normal and recurring adjustments and accruals considered necessary for a fair presentation for the periods indicated have been included.
-Operating results for the three-month periods ended April 2, 2016 and April 4, 2015, are presented using 13-week periods.
+Operating results for the three-month and nine-month periods ended September 28, 2013, and September 29, 2012, are presented using 13-week and 39-week periods, respectively.
 The results of operations for any interim period are not necessarily indicative of the results for the year.

 Principles of consolidation: The consolidated financial statements include the accounts of Appliance Recycling Centers of America, Inc. and our subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 AAP is a joint venture that was formed in October 2009 between ARCA and 4301 Operations, LLC (“4301”) to support ARCA’s agreement, as amended, with GE acting through its GE Appliances business component.
 Both ARCA and 4301 have a 50% interest in AAP.
-Brian Conners, a member of the ARCA Board of Directors, has a controlling interest in 4301.
 GE sells its recyclable appliances generated from twelve states in the Northeast and Mid-Atlantic regions of the United States to ARCA, which collects, processes and recycles the appliances.
 The agreement requires that ARCA will only recycle, and will not sell for re-use or resale, the recyclable appliances purchased from GE.
+AAP established a regional processing center in Philadelphia, Pennsylvania, at which the recyclable appliances are processed.
 The term of the agreement is for six years from the first date of appliance collection, which was March 31, 2010.
-The term of the agreement with GE was extended via amendments through May 31, 2016.
-AAP established a regional processing center in Philadelphia, Pennsylvania, at which the recyclable appliances are processed.
 AAP commenced operations in February 2010 and has the exclusive rights to service the GE agreement as a subcontractor for ARCA.
-The financial position and results of operations of AAP are consolidated in our financial statements based on our conclusion that AAP is a variable interest entity due to our contribution in excess of 50% of the total equity, subordinated debt and other forms of financial support.
-We have a controlling financial interest in AAP, through our contractual agreement with GE, which is material to AAP, and we have provided substantial financial support to fund the operations of AAP since its inception.
-The Company is in the process of negotiating a new agreement with GE, which it expects to be concluded and effective June 1, 2016.
+The financial position and results of operations of AAP are consolidated in our financial statements based on our conclusion that AAP is a variable interest entity and because we have the ability to significantly influence the economic performance of the entity through our contractual agreement with GE.